orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/sarprocessing.rst

 receiver are co-located).
 User must provide three one-band complex images HH, HV or VH, and VV (HV = VH in monostatic case).
-The H-alpha-A decomposition consists in averaging 3x3 complex coherency matrices (incoherent analysis) : The user must provide the size of the averaging window, thanks to the parameter inco.kernelsize.
-The applications returns a float vector image, made of three channels : H(entropy), Alpha, A(Anisotropy).
+The H-alpha-A decomposition consists in averaging 3x3 complex coherency matrices (incoherent analysis): The user must provide the size of the averaging window, thanks to the parameter inco.kernelsize.
+The applications returns a float vector image, made of three channels: H(entropy), Alpha, A(Anisotropy).

 Here are the formula used (refer to the previous section about how the